chinnuarya5858/MyPortfolio-Website/README.md

 ## 🔑 Key Features

 * ✅ Responsive portfolio layout
+* ✅ Can download resume
-* ✅ Sections for Projects, Skills, and Certificates
+* ✅ Sections for Education, Projects, Skills, and Certificates
 * ✅ Smooth navigation using Bootstrap components
 * ✅ Django-based template structure for maintainability